How To Pressure Your

 Schedule a meeting with your member of Congress to bring your demands.
 Force them to confront the endless documentation of U.S. participation in genocide.

-Look up their legislative record and how much money they receive from anti-Palestinian groups using the USCPR Action Congress Scorecard (will be updated soon).
+Look up their legislative record and how much money they receive from anti-Palestinian groups using the USCPR Action Congress Scorecard (will be updated soon for the 119th Congress).
+In particular, check if your House representative has already signed on to the Block the Bombs Act (H.R.
+3565) and demand they cosponsor if they haven’t yet.

 2. Protest your elected officials.